jmcs/ecological/README.rst

 Never
 ------
 When this option is chosen, no autoloading happens.
-In order to set variable values ``Config.load`` method needs to be called explicitly:
+In order to set variable values, the ``Config.load`` method needs to be called explicitly:

 .. code-block:: python

-    class Configuration(ecological.Config, autoload=ecological.Autoload.CLASS):
+    class Configuration(ecological.Config, autoload=ecological.Autoload.NEVER):
         port: int
     # Values not set at this point.
     # Accessing Configuration.port would throw AttributeError.